Yuubi-san/dimensional/README.md

 ---------------

-Not much to say about it, really, given it was practically _yesterday_ (as of this writing) that I condescended to familiarize myself with it.
-However, what fleeting acquaintance I had with the library, was enough to conclude for myself that our paths are those of little codirectionality.
+Not much to say about it, really, given it was practically _yesterday_ (as of this writing) that I condescended to familiarize myself with this library.
+However, what fleeting acquaintance I had with it, was enough to conclude for myself that our paths are those of little codirectionality.
 Reading the docs, my eyes glazed over from the amount of boilerplate and syntactic noise, and I haven’t even got past the basics.
-The verbosity is in part due to having been designed and written for C++98, and thus unavoidable, but it’s amplified by a number of seemingly unnecessary concepts (one of them being _unit systems_), which do not only clutterify very simple things, but—overall—impose too much structure, in my
+The verbosity is, in part, due to having been designed and written for C++98, and thus unavoidable, but it’s amplified by a number of seemingly unnecessary concepts (one of them being _unit systems_), which do not only clutterify very simple things, but—overall—impose too much structure, in my